AndrewRoy3535/Love-express/README.md

 yarn run dev
 ```

-2. Navigate to admin folder and run the folling commands:
+2. Navigate to admin folder and run one of the follwing command:

 ```bash
 npm run dev